Video of the Day

 Read more: How to Cook Sausage in a Crock-Pot

 Preheat the oven to 400 degrees.
 Adjust the temperature to 425 degrees if your oven doesn’t reach a true 400 degrees.

 Place sausages in a roasting pan.
-Drizzle 1 tbsp. of olive oil over the sausages to ensure they get a brown crust.
+Drizzle one tablespoon of olive oil over the sausages to ensure a brown crust.

-Bake the sausages 15 to 20 minutes.
+Bake the sausages for 15 to 20 minutes.
 Thick sausages may take up to an hour to cook.
 If you do use thick sausages, turn them once or twice over the course of the hour to ensure they cook through and brown up on all sides.

 Pierce the sausages with the tip of a knife or the tines of a fork to test for doneness after 15 minutes.
 Look for clear juices or cut into one sausage to make sure it is thoroughly cooked with no pinkness remaining.

-Add salt, pepper, tomato sauce and 2 tbsp. water.
+Add salt, pepper, tomato sauce and two tablespoons of water.
 Let the mixture cook for an additional five minutes.

 Place the vegetables in a large serving dish and top with the sausages.
 Sprinkle parsley over the top.